LAGGOUNE-Walid/geopulse/README.md

         'package_eof' => "\r\n",
         'dispatch_mode' => 1,
     ],

     /*
      * Configuration: enable-queue
      *
-        * Determines whether the server should packets to your application using queues.
+     * Determines whether the server should use queues to process packets.
      */
     'enable-queue' => true,

     /*
      * Configuration: queue-pool-size
      *
-        * This parameter specifies the number of queue worker connections that will be created
-        * and managed in the Swoole connection pool.
-These connections are utilized to push
+     * Specifies the number of queue worker connections created and managed in the Swoole connection pool.
-        * jobs to the server efficiently, ensuring that a new connection does not need to be established
-        * for each queue operation.
-        *
-        * A larger pool size can help manage a higher volume of queue jobs concurrently, but
-        * it also increases memory and resource usage.
+     * A larger pool size can help manage a higher volume of queue jobs concurrently, but it also increases memory and resource usage.
-        *
      * Default value: 10
      */
     'queue-pool-size' => 10,

     /*
      * Configuration: queue-connection
      *
      * Defines the connection settings for the queue driver.
-Follows the same configuration structure
-        * used by Laravel's queue system to ensure compatibility and flexibility.
+Follows the same configuration structure used by Laravel's queue system.
      */
     'queue-connection' => [
         'driver' => 'redis',
         'connection' => 'default',